busybox11/smooth-gradient/README.md

 console.log(color); // output => Color { r: 0, g: 128, b: 128 }
 ```

-This package is perfect for color gradient progress bar for example.
+This package could be a great fit for gradients in progress bars, for example.